HouseCalls for the Homeless - Upstate is a street medicine program providing direct medical care to individuals living on the streets of Syracuse.

 Dr. Lehmann's straightforward approach and caring touch to unsheltered and medically underserved individuals, his enthusiasm for teaching, along with Mia's aptitude for building strong working relationships through community engagement as well as within our own Upstate departments, have been complementary cornerstones to the foundation of this program.

-Hallie is a current MS3 student at Upstate.
-She hails from Rochester, NY and went to Binghamton University for her undergraduate studies.
+Hallie hails from Rochester, NY and went to Binghamton University for her undergraduate studies.
 HouseCalls has always been a program that she wanted to join.
 She even talked about her interest in it during her Upstate medical school interview, and after arriving to Upstate it was the most important club for her to join.
 She loves HouseCalls because you are able to meet patients and care for them throughout multiple years.
 The most rewarding part for her has been seeing patients finally become housed.

-She loves HouseCalls so much that she created a Street Medicine elective!
-Six students are able to join the class and volunteer for 12 uninterrupted weeks, receiving lectures from Upstate faculty and attending seminars with Dr. Lehmann.
-HouseCalls is a rewarding experience for everyone involved, and she has learned so much from being a part of it the last three years.
+She was so dedicated to HouseCalls that she invested her time to design and launch a Street Medicine elective in her four years as a medical student here at Upstate!
+Six students are able to join the class and volunteer with street outreach, receiving lectures from Upstate faculty, and attending seminars with Dr. Lehmann.
+HouseCalls is a rewarding experience for everyone involved, and it contributed so much to her learning and career trajectory moving forward.